Why Does Your Duvet Move Around Inside The cover?

-Did you by a duvet cover bigger than the size of your duvet?
-Oops!!
-Don't you worry….as promised I will tell you how to sew ties on your duvet to prevent it from shifting aka moving inside the duvet cover.
+Did you buy a duvet cover bigger than the size of your duvet?
+Oops!
+Don't worry….as promised, I will tell you how to sew ties on your duvet to prevent it from shifting and moving inside the duvet cover?

 All you need is some thread, needles, scissors, and shoelaces.
-You could also just use a cloth and cut it into 4 neat thin strips.
-Let me ask you this first. do you know how to sew??
-Because you better be careful of those sharp needles!!
+You could use a cloth and cut it into four neat thin strips.
+Let me ask you this first.
+Do you know how to sew?
+Because you need to be careful of those sharp needles!

-A little tip I can give you while you have your sewing kit with you; to sew a design on one of the corners of the inserts, this would help you identify the direction you should turn your duvet towards.
+A tip I can give you while you have your sewing kit with you; is to sew a design on one of the corners of the inserts.
+This would help you identify the direction you should turn your duvet towards.

-This D-I-Y (do it yourself) technique could seem like a lot of work at first trust me once you are done with this, you would be satisfied with the way your comforter looks.
-Securing all the sides of your duvet will not only make your room neater but will also help you get a night of good sleep by preventing your comforter from shifting throughout the night!
+This D-I-Y (do it yourself) technique could seem like much work at first, trust me.
+Once you are done with this, you will be satisfied with how your comforter looks.
+Securing all sides of your duvet will make your room neater and help you get a night of good sleep by preventing your comforter from shifting throughout the night!

-The best way to do is to flip the cover inside out, and then get your needle and laces/ straps or ribbons (you can use any secure long thread here, anything you can use to tie the corners to the cover).
-Now sew the middle of your strap to the corner of your comforter cover and repeat this step on all four corners.
+The best way is to flip the cover inside out and then get your needle and laces straps or ribbons (you can use any long secure thread here, anything you can use to tie the corners to the cover).
+Sew the middle of your strap to the corner of your comforter cover.
+Repeat this step on all four corners.

-After all the sewing is done, you can simply tie the duvet straps to the corners of your duvet (you can check the step-by-step guide for that above).
-After following those steps, you can flip the cover back on and you are good to go sleep!!
+After all the sewing is done, you can tie the duvet straps to the corners of your duvet (you can check the step-by-step guide above).
+After following those steps, you can flip the cover back on, and you are good to sleep!

-Another solution is to search google for snap-on comforter clips or even duvet grips, the purpose of this is to stop your comforter from shifting inside the cover.
+Another solution is to search google for snap-on comforter clips or even duvet grips.
+This is to stop your comforter from shifting inside the cover.
 It is pretty simple to attach and remove.

-This is also considered as one of the best ways to prevent it from slipping around from inside the cover; but I know how annoying this can be.
-Uggh!
+This is also considered one of the best ways to prevent it from slipping inside the cover, but I know how annoying this can be.
+Ugg!
 They keep slipping off all the time!

-There are many kinds of duvet grips available in the market such as comforter clips, snap-on clips, duvet grips, and even many magnetic options.
-Usually known as a quick fix for stopping your duvet from falling between the cover, as it holds it in place, but you might not work as a long-term solution.
-Even though this is a pocket friendly and easy to use option, many people do not prefer it because the clips are made of metal.
-Think about it….do you really want to be woken up at night by the cold metal surface of the clip touching your hand.
+Even though this is a pocket-friendly and easy-to-use option, many people do not prefer it because the clips are made of metal.
+Think about it….do you want to be woken up at night by the cold metal surface of the clip touching your hand?